-Cathedral of the Nativity of the Virgin.
+The Cathedral of the Nativity of the Virgin.
 It is the oldest stone building in the city (1837).
 The cathedral was built on the site of the first Orthodox church of the 18th century burned down in 1822.
 Vaiser Street, 15-a.

-Street near movie theater
+The street near the movie theater

-- The building of former secondary school (1905);
+- the building of a former secondary school (1905);

 And of course among the attractions of the city is its huge marketplace.

 Hotel “Lybid-Plaza”.
-The hotel is located in the center of the city in retail and entertainment complex “Lybid-Plaza”.
+The hotel is located in the center of the city in the retail and entertainment complex “Lybid-Plaza”.
 Panoramic views of the city center.
 The hotel was opened in October 2007.

 Main services: 3 restaurants (original, Japanese, Ukrainian cuisine), cafe-bar, billiards, bowling, trade center, laundry, dry-cleaning, Wi-Fi, parking.
 Kamenetskaya Street, 21.
 Contact phone: +380 382 78 76 00.

 Hotel “Coliseum”.
-The hotel-restaurant complex is located in micro district “Blizhniye Grechany”.
-Main services: restaurant, bar, billiards, sauna, Wi-Fi, parking.
+This hotel-restaurant complex is located in the micro district “Blizhniye Grechany”.
+Main services: a restaurant, bar, billiards, sauna, Wi-Fi, parking.
 Chkalov Street, 1-a.
 Contact phone: +380 382 55 93 35.

-Main services: restaurant (Ukrainian and European cuisine), bar, gym, laundry, ATM, barbershop, conference hall, Wi-Fi, billiards, laundry, parking.
+Main services: a restaurant (Ukrainian and European cuisine), bar, gym, laundry, ATM, barbershop, conference hall, Wi-Fi, billiards, laundry, parking.
 Shevchenko Street, 34.
 Contact phones: +380 382 76 55 20, +380 76 26 11.

 Mini-hotel “Lyube”.
-Private restaurant and hotel complex located in the outermost part of the city in the Grechany district (“Neva” plant).
-Main services: restaurant, cafe-bar, conference hall, Wi-Fi, parking.
+It is a private restaurant and hotel complex located in the outermost part of the city in the Grechany district (“Neva” plant).
+Main services: a restaurant, cafe-bar, conference hall, Wi-Fi, parking.
 Kurchatov Street, 17.
 Contact phones: +380 382 70 40 70, +380 382 55 92 53.

 Hotel “Tsentralniy”.
 The hotel is located in the very center of the city.
-Main services: restaurant, conference hall, barbershop, bank, Internet, Wi-Fi, parking.
+Main services: a restaurant, conference hall, barbershop, bank, Internet, Wi-Fi, parking.
 Gagarin Street, 5.
 Contact phones: +380 382 65 77 59, +380 382 76 45 41.